catherinelebek/isoformproject/README.md

 # Investigating therapy-driven changes in isoform expression in glioblastoma - supporting code :dna: :brain: 💻

-This repository contains the code for my MSc project titled "Investigating therapy-driven changes in isoform expression in glioblastoma".
+This repository contains the code for my Precision Medicine MSc (University of Leeds) project titled "Investigating therapy-driven changes in isoform expression in glioblastoma".

 ### Contents